Certificates - TLS and SSL

 In Tyk Gateway 2.4 and Tyk Dashboard 1.4 we added Mutual TLS support including special Certificate storage, which is used to store all kinds of certificates from public to server certificates with private keys.

-In order to add new server certificates:
+In order to add new server certificates to the Gateway:

 1. Ensure that both private key and certificates are in PEM format